 “Hidden Sky” is an evocative and prayerful invocation of a numinous world where the differences that seem to segregate species, cultures and creeds are returned to unity.
 Born of her profound meeting with the elephants in Thailand and the musical language that joined them, this ground-breaking CD opens a rare window onto an inner landscape that sings with reverence, joy and beauty.
-This is music that will open the heart, defy the mind and, at times, set the body dancing.
 From haunting elegy to rhythmic celebration, this visionary exploration is an interspecies communion that that touches the soul in way that is unique, yet deeply remembered.

 In 2001, Jami Sieber was invited to Thailand to meet and play music with the Thai Elephant Orchestra.
 There she met Phong, the young elephant who played a xylophone (renat) and kissed her on the cheek with his trunk, and Prathida, the drummer, whose trunk followed the movement of the bow as Jami played.
 With them and the rest of the Elephant Orchestra, she experienced a mystical collaboration that awakened her to the inherent connection underlying all that appears separate.
 For in the midst of the sheer joy that permeates life with the elephants, one must live with the constant grief of their captivity and possible extinction.
 “Hidden Sky” is a devotional portrait that embodies both.